 Many experts fear that debris in low-Earth orbit could reach a tipping point, known as an ablation cascade, (also dubbed the Kessler Effect) where debris from one impact could trigger a chain reaction of additional impacts.
 This was famously depicted in the movie Gravity.

-Though space is quite large, and the images of debris surrounding space are exaggerated to an extent.
-But, if the problem continues to grow as the space activities grow, the potential loss will motivate nations and organizations to look for solutions.
-Because, entire economies have been built on the services they provide: military application, communication, space exploration and remote sensing in field of hydrology, ecology, meteorology, oceanography, glaciology, geology.
+Though space is quite large, the images of debris surrounding space are exaggerated to an extent.
+But, if the problem continues to grow as space activities grow, the potential loss will motivate nations and organizations to look for solutions.
+Because, entire economies have been built on the services they provide: military application, communication, space exploration, and remote sensing in fields of hydrology, ecology, meteorology, oceanography, glaciology, geology.

-The best step to start with is to have satellites which has twin capabilities: first, able to de-orbit themselves after the end of their life-cycle.
+The best step to start with is to have satellites that have twin capabilities: first, able to de-orbit themselves after the end of their life-cycle.
 Secondly, to dodge debris when required.
 SpaceX’s Starlink satellite is one such example.

-If not considered seriously, then later there will be need for active clearance mechanism, currently under experimentation or conceptual stage (Earth-based lasers to track and ablate the debris, e.Deorbit mission, CleanSpace One , electrodynamic tether, Sling-Sat Space Sweeper, SpaDE, RemoveDebris spacecraft etc).
-But this will require additional costs and international cooperation & collaborations to make it happen at large scale.
+If not considered seriously, then later there will be a need for an active clearance mechanism, currently under experimentation or conceptual stage (Earth-based lasers to track and ablate the debris, e.Deorbit mission, CleanSpace One, electrodynamic tether, Sling-Sat Space Sweeper, SpaDE, RemoveDebris spacecraft, etc).
+But this will require additional costs and international cooperation & collaborations to make it happen on a large scale.
 Hence, the time has come to think and plan accordingly, it’s rightly said, stitch in time saves nine.